appium/appium/docs/en/advanced-concepts/wda-custom-server.md

 You can use [appium-ios-device](https://github.com/appium/appium-ios-device) to connect to a remote device requiring the module from your JavaScript code as same as Appium.
 Alternatively, you can also use [iproxy](https://github.com/libimobiledevice/libusbmuxd#iproxy), [go-ios](https://github.com/danielpaulus/go-ios) or [tidevice](https://github.com/alibaba/taobao-iphone-device) to handle WebDriverAgent process outside Appium.
-For instance, `iproxy` launches a WebDriverAgent process via `node install -g iproxy`.
+For instance, `iproxy` could be installed using npm: `node install -g iproxy`.

 This helper class written in Java illustrates the main implementation details wit _iproxy_: